Gaurang-2005/Unreal-Engine-Tutorial-Projects/README.md

 # 🎮 Unreal Engine Tutorial Projects

-This repository contains the **C++ source code** for five game development projects I built while completing the [Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games](https://www.udemy.com/course/unrealcourse/) course on Udemy.
+This repository contains five game development projects I built while completing the [Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games](https://www.udemy.com/course/unrealcourse/) course on Udemy.
 The course offers a hands-on approach to learning Unreal Engine 5 and C++ by guiding students through the creation of multiple games.

-> ⚠️ _Note: This repository includes only the source code (C++) for each project.
-For full playable versions, please download from the Itch.io links listed below._
+> ⚠️ **Note:** This repository only contains the C++ source code (no packaged builds or full project files).
+You can download and play the final builds on Itch.io using the links below.
+Also, the first project (Warehouse Wreckage) was built entirely using Blueprints, so its source code is not included.

 ## 🚀 Projects Overview